Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Neural Network/Object Detection.rst

 2. ObjectDetectionCallback

-Open one of the Object Detection examples in "File" -> "Examples" -> "AmebaNN" -> ObjectDetectionLoop".
+Open one of the Object Detection examples in :guilabel:`File -> Examples -> AmebaNN" -> ObjectDetectionLoop`

 |image01|